 This course focuses on the development, implementation, and evaluation of nursing curricula.
 Emphasis is placed on designing nursing curricula based on evidence based education and practice, program outcomes, institutional philosophy and mission, societal and healthcare trends and needs, and community and clinical partnerships.
 The course explores educational principles, change theories and strategies, and philosophical and theoretical frameworks in curricula development.
 Methods for analyzing curricula and formulation of evaluation strategies and curricular revisions will also be investigated.
-This course is only offered in a web-based format.
+This course is only offered in a distance education format.
 Prerequisite: NUR 504: Strategies and Theories in Education, or permission from the course instructor.
 (GR)

-NUR 602: Qualitative Research
+NUR 602: Qualitative Research 2 Credit Hour(s)

 This course addresses the process of the inductive mode of research.
 The history, methods, and outcomes of qualitative research are examined in detail.
 A number of qualitative research methodologies including phenomenology, grounded theory, ethnography and action research are differentiated.
 Criteria for maintaining rigor in qualitative research are analyzed.
 The application of informatics to qualitative research is explored.
+An emphasis is placed on synthesizing qualitative informatics to qualitative research is explored.
 An emphasis is placed on synthesizing qualitative research as a basis for practice.
-This course is offered in both web enhanced and web-based formats.
+This course is offered in both distance education and hybrid formats.
 (GR)

-NUR 603: Quantitative Nursing Research 2 Credit Hour(s)
+NUR 603: Quantitative Nursing Research